 This is not the only possible abstraction.
-In fact, to recover an equivalent invariant for the original XML constraint, we need to introduce another variable ns_prefix in the match expression for def_attribute for binding the constant xmlns, along with an equality constraint "(= ns_prefix <?STRING>)".
-However, we found that the particular pattern in Listing 3 is still useful.
-In our evaluation (Section 6), we applied ISLearn to languages which did not inform our pattern catalog.
+In fact, to recover an equivalent invariant for the original XML constraint, we need to introduce another variable ns\prefix in the match expression for def\attribute for binding the constant xmlns, along the constraint "ns\prefix = <?STRING>."
+However, the pattern in Listing 4 is already useful.
+In our evaluation (Section 6), we applied ISLearn to languages that did not inform our pattern catalog.
 One of our evaluation targets is the Racket language from the Lisp family.
 Since Racket programs are, similarly to XML, tree structures, the first abstraction of the XML pattern can be instantiated to a definition-use invariant for Racket.
-The <?DSTRINGS> placeholder is instantiated by all functions used in the learning samples, such as , +, and sqrt.
-The constraint (= prefix_use <?DSTRINGS>) gets a disjunction of equalities, one for each used function.
-"Def-Use" constraints for languages like C do not apply to Racket.
-For example, in Racket it is much more difficult to distinguish a variable from a function symbol in expressions than in C, which is why function symbols have to be explicitly excluded in the constraint.
-Also, definitions have to occur in an outer scope instead of before the use of a variable.
+The <?DSTRINGS> placeholder is instantiated by all functions used in the learning samples, such as \, +, and sqrt.
+The constraint prefix\use = <?DSTRINGS> is expanded to multiple equalities, one for each used function.